yagmurAksan/kalaha-backend/README.md

 For the backend, there are 6 packages:
 - builder: I use Builder Design Pattern for creating the board of the game including players and pits.
 The files regarding this implementation are included in this package.
-- config: It includes the constant values for the game like player ids, pit starting ids belong to each player and so on.
 - controller: It includes files for communicating with the frontend.
+I use RestAPI for the communication.
+There are 2 endpoints:
+  - /startGame - Creates a new game and returns a GameResponseDTO as a json format.
+  - /makeMove - Expects a pit id as a path variable and makes the move on the id and returns a GameResponseDTO as a json format.

   I also use mapper-struct for converting objects to dto objects in order to send them to frontend.

-- model: It includes domain model objects.
+- model: It includes model objects.
 In my design there are 4 objects:
     - `BigPit`
     - `LittlePit`
     - `Board`